-Our 2019-2020 discount Disney World ticket guide offers money-saving info, an exclusive coupon, pros & cons of Park Hoppers, tips for best deals on tickets for Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom, and price increase history/predictions.
-(Last updated June 21, 2019.)
+Our discount Disney World ticket guide offers money-saving info, pros & cons of Park Hoppers, tips for the best deals on tickets between now and December 31, 2020 for Magic Kingdom, Epcot, Hollywood Studios & Animal Kingdom, plus price increase history/predictions.
+(Updated March 1, 2020.)

 Where to Buy the Cheapest Disney Tickets

-As we mentioned at the beginning, to save money on multi-day Walt Disney World tickets, we recommend buying from Undercover Tourist, which is an authorized discount Disney ticket broker that typically has the lowest prices on legitimate park tickets.
+As we mentioned at the beginning, to save money on multi-day Walt Disney World tickets, we recommend buying from Get Away Today, which is an authorized discount Disney ticket broker that typically has the lowest prices on legitimate park tickets.
 You can order tickets for use now through December 31, 2020.

 You’ll receive confirmation codes for My Disney Experience via email, which enables you to easily link the tickets to your My Disney Experience account and make FastPass+ reservations.
 This also means that the tickets are compatible with MagicBands (which you’ll receive with your Walt Disney World hotel reservation; you can also purchase special edition MagicBands in the parks).
 As we cover below, FastPass+ is really important to saving time at Walt Disney World!